adnenl/adnenl/README.md

 ## 👋 Hi, I'm Ådne Nilsen Longva

-I'm an enthusiastic and results-driven IT student currently pursuing a Bachelor's degree in Information Technology at OsloMet.
-With over 2 years of hands-on experience in programming and development, I'm passionate about building robust and scalable solutions.
+I'm an IT student currently pursuing a Bachelor's degree in Information Technology at OsloMet.
+With over 2 years of hands-on experience in programming and development, I'm have ambitions about building robust and scalable solutions.

 ### 💻 Languages and Tools